front-end-intermediate/session-11-reactintro/readme.md

 Note the import statement and JSX.

-Create an AddPirateForm in components.
+Create another component - AddPirateForm in components.

 * AddPirateForm.js